 Foods to Eat During Keto Diet

 Unlike many restrictive diets, the keto diet includes a lot of keto-friendly foods other diets wouldn’t allow.
-Health magazine has a pretty extensive shopping list, which includes:
+Health magazine and Dr. Oz have pretty extensive shopping lists, which include:

 - Meat, poultry, and eggs – chicken, turkey, beef, venison, pork, and lamb